dagmara1223/end-to-end-data-ml-project/README.md

 - ‼️ Important step: Please select whole "Name" column, click on "Ctrl + h".
 In Replace column type **,** into **Find what** bar, and ** ** into **Replace with**.
 Next click on **Replace All**.
 This step is super important before step 2.

-### 2. ETL - This step is optional and added to demonstrate the concept
+### 2. ETL - Steps 2,3,4 are optional and added to demonstrate the concept
 Tools: Visual Studio 2022, SSMS, Visual Studio Code, SSIS
 - ☑️ Open and create a new database in SSMS named "titanic".
 - ☑️ Open Visual Studio and create a new Integration Services Project.